-Figure 1 More than a half of bank placements to corporates in Croatia are associated with the commercial real estate market, above the euro area average a) The structure of placements to non-financial corporations, by value
+Figure 1 More than a half of bank placements to corporates in Croatia are associated with the commercial real estate market, above the euro area average

 Notes: Instrument of collateral for exposure or collateral in the form of real estate refers to commercial and residential real estate producing income from rent or sale (other operating income) thus improving a debtor's creditworthiness, while business premises for own purposes (AnaCredit category 'offices or other commercial premises') refer to real estate property used for performing the main activity and the income from such property does not significantly affect the creditworthiness of the debtor based on the main activity.
+Source: CNB - AnaCredit.